 with the boundary condition $\psi(0)=0 \ , \ \psi (\infty) <\infty$.
-We solve this equation numerically by means of a modification of the stochastic quantization idea \citep[Appendix A]{il2021evolution}.
+We solved this equation numerically by means of a modification of the stochastic quantization idea \citep[Appendix A]{il2021evolution}.

-To compare the theory with the results of DNS, one has to normalize the dimensional parameters.
-Generally, isotropic hydrodynamical flow is completely characterized by three dimensional parameters \citep{novikov1965functionals, moisy1999kolmogorov}:
+To compare the theory with the results of DNS, we normalized the dimensional parameters.
+Generally, an isotropic hydrodynamical flow is completely characterized by three dimensional parameters \citep{novikov1965functionals, moisy1999kolmogorov}:

-where $\nu$ is viscosity, $\varepsilon$ is the total energy flux from larger to smaller scales, $v_{rms}$ is the volume integrated root-mean-squared velocity.
-From these three parameters one can compose one universal dimensionless combination, e.g.,
+where $\nu$ is the viscosity, $\varepsilon$ is the total energy flux from larger to smaller scales, and $v_{\rm rms}$ is the volume integrated root-mean-squared velocity.
+From these three parameters, we composed one universal dimensionless combination, for example,

 where $\lambda=u'\sqrt{15\nu/\varepsilon}$ is the Taylor scale; this parameter is called the Taylor Reynolds number.
-However, 'classical' Reynolds number is often used,
+However, the classical Reynolds number is often used,

-where $L$ is the pumping scale, or the largest eddies scale, and is not defined universally.
-This uncertainty produces difficulties in matching different experimental/DNS results and their comparison with the theory.
-(For example,~\citet{brandenburg2018varying} reported some obstacles when comparing their results with \citet{schekochihin2007fluctuation}).
-Here we define
+where $L$ is the pumping scale, or the largest-eddies scale, and is not defined universally.
+This uncertainty produces difficulties in matching different experimental and/or DNS results and their comparison with the theory (e.g.,~\citet{brandenburg2018varying} reported some obstacles when comparing their results with those of \citealt{schekochihin2007fluctuation}).
+We defined